forestfoundation/FFCP-Central-Apps/README.md

 ## Description

-The code contained in this repository has been validated by Aster Global Inc and Verra under VM0045 v1.2.
+The code contained in this repository has been validated by Aster Global Inc and Verra under VM0045 v1.2 for the first reporting period (2020 - 2022).
 The repository is referenced in the PD and MR of the Family Forest Carbon Program for the purposes of project validation and verification.
 The R code and data inputs included herein follow the matching procedure provided in VM0045 Appendix A as well as the calculations and corresponding equations from the methodology.
 Auxilliary codes are called into the main matching and calculations scripts.

 ---

 ## Project Structure

 FFCP-Central-Apps/
 ├── code/ # Analysis scripts

 ├── data/

 │ ├── input/ # Raw input data

 │ └── output/ # Processed outputs, results, figures

 ├── .gitignore # Files/folders ignored by Git

 ├── README.md # Project documentation

 └── LICENSE # GNU GPL 3.0 license

 ---

 ## Data

-- Input Data: Raw Datasets
+- **Input Data**: Raw Datasets
-- Output Data: Intermediate and final outputs from the matching and calculations
+- **Output Data**: Intermediate and final outputs from the matching and calculations
-- Notes:  The project area and plot point shapefiles are not provided with the input data due to confidentiality of landowner property locations.
+- **Notes**:  The project area and plot point shapefiles are not provided with the input data due to confidentiality of landowner property locations.
 They can be requested separately.
 The scripts for the first monitoring period are uploaded to the repository for validation.
 The FIA program has updated the database structure and it is no longer compatible with this version of the code.
 It should be compatible with the FIA data set downloaded in 2023 for this analysis.
 Future versions of the script will be updated to accommodate changes to the FIA database.

 ## Usage

-Run the matching script first:
+Run the matching script first on the first and second cohorts:
 The script requires access to the following:

  1. Inventory tree list data (user defined)